NIkitaJain0591/Learning/codereview-checklist.md

   <li>Components & templates should be named according to philips standards</li>
 </ul>
 <ul><b>AEM checklist</b>
-  <li>Check if the path is a valid path before performing some operation on path</li>
+  <li>Check if the path is a valid path before performing any operation on path</li>
   <li>Before getting a property, check if the node has the property</li>
   <li>Configure proper values for different runmodes</li>
 </ul>